 Talent, speaking the above to Participant Videographer: Please capture audio; Video Editor: please include audio

-To perform a taste detection threshold test, add 10 milliliters of the appropriate starting concentration of tastant to one medicine cup [1-TXT] and 10 milliliters distilled water to the second medicine cup and place both cups in positions 1 and 2 in front of the participant [2].
+To perform a taste detection threshold test, add approximately 10 milliliters of the appropriate starting concentration of tastant to one medicine cup [1-TXT] and ~10 milliliters distilled water to the second medicine cup and place both cups in positions 1 and 2 in front of the participant [2].
 Videographer: This step is important!

 Talent adding tastant to cup TEXT: See text for starting tastant concentration suggestion details